 stopStatusis passed.
 If a completed stop is omitted from the Modify request, an error will be returned.

 Openstops that should remain in the trip need to be included or they will be removed from the response.
 To remove an open stop during a Modify request, simply do not include it in the stop list.

 - To add a stop, include all of the stop details within the stop array.
 The order in which the stops are passed is the stop order that will be returned.

-- A recalculate is required after a Modify Trip request, the service automatically recalculates the trip to get the updated ETAs for your newly modified trip plan.
+- After a Modify Trip request, the service automatically recalculates the trip to get the updated ETAs for your newly modified trip plan.
 Call Get Trip to view the updated trip.

 The Trip Management service calculates ETAs based on current vehicle position, driver Hours of Service (HOS), and live and predictive traffic speeds.
 It can provide notifications to the back office when events occurred that impact planned ETAs.

 There are two methods for requesting Trip Notifications: